KristianColville1/raza-noodles/README.md

 # Features
 ## Existing Features
 ### Navigational Menu
-Included on all 4 pages at the top of the page.
+Included on all internal pages at the top of the page.
 Allows access to internal links and the different sections on the home page.

 ![Navigational Menu](/features/nav-menu.png)